Cromian/billboard/README.md

 # billboard
-Simple skeleton library to quickly build a single-page websites.
+Simple skeleton layout to quickly deploy a single-page websites.

+Place images in asets, og for opengraph cards.
+The rest can go in the index.
+Have fun!.